shrocket/personal_website/content/blog/2021-07-30-untitled-not-given-to-kissing.md

 ---
-title: "untitled (not given to kissing)"
+title: untitled (not given to kissing)
 date: 2021-07-30
 tags:
   - narrative
 ---